fengggli/corn-ear-detection/notes-feng.md

   export traindir=/share/Competition2/models/1031-1847 # this variable will be used in both training and generating inference graph python model_main.py --logtostderr --model_dir=$traindir --pipeline_config_path=./faster_rcnn_inception_v2_pets.config
 ```
+  Then copy the pipeline file to the traindir, so that we can use it for inference later!

 The .config file defines path for tfrecord files, model being used, and training parameters such as optimizer/learning rate, etc.